-Capital assets, which include land improvements, improvements other than buildings, and equipment are reported in governmental activities.
+Capital assets, which include buildings, improvements other than buildings, and infrastructure are reported in governmental activities.

 The District defines capital assets as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of two years.
 The valuation basis for all assets is historical cost.